 Billionaires are the richest of the rich.

-So how did billionaires acquire their wealth in the first place?
+But before these entrepreneurs are allowed to join this group, they first must ask how did billionaires acquire their wealth in the first place?

 The map above shows each country of the world separated by the percentage of billionaires into various types.

 The size of each country on the map is relative to its total number of the world’s billionaires.